domenic/wpt-runner/README.md

 The options are:

-- `rootURL`: the URL at which to mount the tests (so that they resolve any relative URLs correctly)
+- `rootURL`: the URL at which to mount the tests (so that they resolve any relative URLs correctly).
-- `setup`: a setup function to run in the jsdom environment before running the tests
+- `setup`: a setup function to run in the jsdom environment before running the tests.
+- `filter`: a function that takes the arguments `testPath` and `testURL` and returns true or false (or a promise for one of those) to indicate whether the test should run.
+Defaults to no filtering
 - `reporter`: an object which can be used to customize the output reports, instead of the default of reporting to the console.
 (Check out `lib/console-reporter.js` for an example of the object structure.)

 The returned promise fulfills with the number of failing files encountered (`0` for success), or rejects if there was some I/O error retrieving the files.